C-you-know/Action-Based-LLM-Testing-Harness/ReadME.md

 ## Extending the Harness

-KnitSpace is designed to be extensible.
+Knit_Space_LLM_Ranker is designed to be extensible.
 You can add support for new LLM providers or create entirely new types of tests.

 ### 1. Adding New LLM Providers